-Since the stakes in any DUI case are high, it would be in your best interest to seek the guidance and counsel of an experienced Orange County DUI defense attorney who will fight the charges and help you achieve the best possible outcome in your case.
+Since the stakes in any DUI case are high, it would be in your best interest to seek the guidance and counsel of an experienced Orange County defense attorney who will fight the charges and help you achieve the best possible outcome in your case.

 What Are the Penalties in a DUI Case?